anselmlys/OC_P2_Scraper/README.md

 # OC Project 2: Scraper

 This project is carried out as part of the OpenClassrooms training program.
-It collects data about the books sold on this website: https://books.toscrape.com/ and save it on a csv file.
+It collects data about the books sold on this website: https://books.toscrape.com/ and save it on csv file.
+It also collects all the book images in jpg format.

 ## Features
-- Scrapes: all books information from a specific category
+- Scrapes books data from all categories:
+    - product page url
+    - universal product code
+    - title
+    - price including tax
+    - price excluding tax
+    - number available
+    - product description
+    - category
+    - review rating
+    - image url
+    - image

+- Saves book information in separate CSV files per category.
-- Saves data in CSV format
+- Saves images in jpg format organized in folders by category.

 ## Installation